We are only days away from the Leaving Certificate results being released to thousands of students up and down the country.

 It is not always easy to know what to do in such scenarios, so we have put together a list of tips for parents whose children are due to receive their results.

-CEO of St Patrick’s Mental Health Service, Paul Gilligan, emphasised this point when stating: “Your child will be too close to the event to realise this; but the Leaving Certificate isn’t going to determine their whole life’s purpose.
+Chief Executive Officer (CEO) of St Patrick’s Mental Health Services, Paul Gilligan, emphasised this point when stating: “Your child will be too close to the event to realise this; but the Leaving Certificate isn’t going to determine their whole life’s purpose."

 Discussion is essential

 After the initial feelings of excitement dies down, the student may feel a little underwhelmed and lost on their results day.